ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 | :--- | :--- | :--- | :--- | :--- |
 | `name` | `string` | Text | yes | The name of the category |
 | `company_id ` | `string` | Must be existing company id | yes | The company ID this category belongs to |

+Authorization: user must be authenticated and have access to the specified company.

 ### Get a single category